Freiling87/CCU/CCU/Scratchpad.md

 |Level	|Area					|Notes	|
 |:-----:|:----------------------|:------|
 |	1	|Subway					|- Meet a contact, maybe see cool shit on the way.
 Free him from a "prison" like a subway bathroom.
+#		Notes dump - Anything below here
+Removed from Readme

+##			Roamer Traits
+- Add a trait to have that NPC show up in the list of available roaming NPCs in various districts.
+  - E.g., make Junkie, add Roamer_Slums.
+Then make a level and in Features, his name will pop up.
+[Maybe possible through Trait OnAdded/OnRemoved behaviors]
+  - Could also have this create a mutator with Custom Roamers, allowing designers to affect vanilla gameplay with new NPCs
+  - LevelEditor.customCharacterList has all customs saved.
+Iterate through this and find appropriate traits, then add through RandomAgents.fillAgents
+## CC Steam Workshop Upload

+- Pop up Yes/No dialogue asking if user wants to do the following:
+  - Automate screenshot of character portrait for thumbnail
+  - Automate screenshot of character stat screen
+  - Upload both screenshots into Character folder and name appropriately before upload
+  - Output a Text file with all character content for upload as a description
+# Chunk Editor Utilities
+To Sorquol
+## Fields
+- Multiple In Chunk field for SpawnerAgent

+## Item Groups *
+- Know how you can select "Slum NPCs" as a type?
+Why can't we do that with items?

+## General *
+- Spawn objects placed regardless of district (vanilla limits to district-appropriate objects)
+- Red-tint any objects that might spawn inconsistently due to placement rules (e.g., Security Cams over gaps)
+# No header here
+The Player Edition is identical to the Designer Edition, but hides CCU content from view so it doesn't clutter the interface:
+- Hides CCU traits from Character Creation Menus
+- Hides CCU traits from Character Sheet page *
+- Hides CCU traits from HUD Trait list *